 Please send drafts of personal essays, which should push beyond simple narrative and consider larger thematic questions.
-If you’re pitching a journalistic or researched piece, please send a proposal and links to your clips and tell us why you’re the person to write this story.
+If you’re pitching a journalistic or researched piece, please send a proposal, links to your clips, if any, and tell us why you’re the person to write this story.
 Features generally range between 1,500 and 4,000 words.
-All contributors are paid depending on the length and complexity of the piece.
-Currently the magazine is distributed to nearly 14,000 readers.
-Work from Oregon Humanities has been reprinted in textbooks, the Pushcart Prize anthology, Utne Reader, and Best American Essays, and featured on public radio programs Think Out Loud and This American Life.
+All contributors are paid between $750 and $1,500, depending on the length and complexity of the piece.
+Currently the magazine is distributed free to 12,000 readers.
+Work from Oregon Humanities has been reprinted in textbooks, the Pushcart Prize anthology, Utne Reader, High Country News, and Best American Essays, and featured on public radio programs Think Out Loud, State of Wonder, and This American Life.

 If you are interested in contributing to this issue, please read past issues and the guidelines for writers.
 Please note that we only accept work by writers who reside in Oregon, though no proof of residence is required.
 Then, submit one proposal or one draft by August 21 to email@example.com.